How Land Use Patterns Affect Travel Behavior

 A USEPA study (2004) found that regardless of population density, transportation system design features such as greater street connectivity, a more pedestrian-friendly environment, shorter route options, and more extensive transit service have a positive impact on urban transportation system performance, (per-capita vehicle travel, congestion delays, traffic accidents and pollution emissions), while roadway supply (lane-miles per capita) had no measurable effect.
 The Smart Growth Index (USEPA, 2002) describes a methodology for calculating the effects of increased roadway connectivity on vehicle trips and vehicle travel.

 Traffic Calming, Streetscaping and Walking and Cycling Improvements can also affect travel behavior.
 Cervero and Kockelman (1997) find that residents of neighborhoods with connected street networks and limited commercial parking rely more on alternative modes for non-work trips and drive significantly less than residents of conventional suburban neighborhoods.
-Residents in a pedestrian friendly community walked, bicycled, or rode transit for 49% of work trips and 15% of their non-work trips, 18- and 11-percentage points more than residents of a comparable automobile oriented community (Cervero and Radisch, 1995).
+Residents in a pedestrian friendly community walked, bicycled, or rode transit for 49% of work trips and 15% of their non-work trips, 18- and 11-percentage points more than residents of a comparable automobile oriented community (Cervero and Radisch 1995).
 Another study found that walking is three times more common in a community with pedestrian friendly streets than in otherwise comparable communities that are less conducive to foot travel (Moudon, et al, 1996).

 Parking Management refers to the supply, price and regulation of parking facilities.
 How parking is managed can significantly affect travel behavior.
 As parking becomes more abundant and cheaper, automobile ownership and use increase and destinations become more dispersed, reducing land use Accessibility.
 Parking supply and pricing have a significant impact on commute mode split (Morrall and Bolger, 1996; Shoup, 1997).

 Transit Oriented Development (TOD) refers to communities designed to provide convenient access to high-quality transit services.
-Several studies indicate that TOD can significantly reduce per capita automobile travel (Cervero, et al, 2004).
+Several studies indicate that TOD can significantly reduce per capita automobile travel (Cervero, et al, 2004; Gard, 2007; Transform 2014).
 This occurs because some trips shift to transit, and because transit stations often serve as a catalyst for more accessible land use, creating higher density, mixed-use, walkable Centers.
 People who live or work in such areas tend to own fewer cars, drive less and use transit more than in other locations (Cambridge Systematics, 1994).
 As a result of these various factors, Transit Oriented Development tends to “leverage” much greater reductions in vehicle travel than what is directly shifted from automobile to transit (Litman, 2005).
 Cervero, et al. (2004) develop a model for predicting the effects of increased residential and commercial density, and improved walkability around a station on transit ridership.
 For example, increasing residential density near transit stations from 10 to 20 units per gross acre increases transit commute mode split from 20.4% to 24.1%, and up to 27.6% if implemented with pedestrian improvements.

-Minimum Floor Area
+Minimum Floor Area Ratio |

 Mixed-Use |

-Near Bus |
+Commercial Near Bus |

-Near LRT Station |
+Commercial Near LRT Station |

-Near Bus |
+Mixed-Use Near Bus |

-Near LRT |
+Mixed-Use Near LRT |

 No minimum |